eclipse/upm/docs/apichanges.md

 Here's a list of other API changes made to the library that break source/binary compatibility between releases:

+# current UPM master

+ * **The lsm303 driver has been renamed** There are a variety of LSM303 devices out there with various incompatibilities and differing capabilities.
+The current lsm303 driver in UPM only supports the LSM303DLH variant, so it has been renamed to lsm303dlh to avoid confusion and to make it clear which variant is actually supported.

+    All examples and source files have been renamed, including header files.
+In addition, the class name, LSM303, has been renamed to LSM303DLH.
+No other functionality or behavior has been changed.

 # v1.2.0

  * **Note for all drivers ported to C** As a general note concerning all of the drivers that have been ported to C: **external constants have likely been renamed**.
-Previously in C++, most these constants were defined as enums in the *upm::classname* namespace.
+Previously in C++, most of these constants were defined as enums in the *upm::classname* namespace.

     For drivers written in C, all of these constants are no longer in